The 31 Best Shows on HBO Max

 It's possible that we're already watching 2021's best TV series.
-In the '80s, when the first cases of HIV/AIDS were being reported in the United Kingdom, It's a Sin follows a group of young gay men living in London.
-Russell T. Davies, the show's creator, approaches this unusual look at the beginning stages of what became a death sentence with his signature irrepressible joy of life.
+In the 1980s, when HIV/AIDS was first being diagnosed, It's a Sin follows a group of young gay men living in London.
+Russell T. Davies, the show's creator, approaches this unusual look at the beginning stages of what became a death sentence with his trademark irrepressible joy of life.
 The friendly, empathetic characters keep on living it up to the tune of a catchy '80s soundtrack, bouncing between crowded apartment buildings and neighborhood watering holes.
 It's a Sin is a soaring triumph that anyone can fall in love with because it's fast-paced, stylish, and eye-opening, and because of the prevailing sense of hope it conveys.

-Billie Piper and Lucy Prebble, who wrote Secret Diary of a Call Girl, reunite for I Hate Suzie.
+Lucy Prebble, who wrote Billie Piper's Secret Diary of a Call Girl, reunites with Piper for I Hate Suzie.
 The end result is an emotional roller coaster driven by Piper's raw performance.
 She takes on the role of Suzie, a Hollywood actress who is rocked by a celebrity phone hacking scandal just as she is about to land a role in a Disney film.
 Each episode delves into a different phase of trauma, asking how one's life can be turned upside down by compromising leaks, but also how it can be set free.
 Suzie and her manager, Naomi (Leila Farzad), have a beautiful friendship amid the vicious satire.

 One critic, Richard Knightwell of CNET, thought that 2020 "sucked."
 Every day when you woke up, things were a little bit worse than the day before.
 A sliver of sunshine, however, would occasionally break through the overcast sky.
 Betty, a story about a group of adolescent skateboarders in sunny New York, was a welcome exception.
-HBO's TV sequel to the indie hit Skate Kitchen painted a picture of young women charging headfirst into the world, pushing off and gaining speed, and reducing obstacles to things waiting to be jumped over while still maintaining an air of cool confidence.
+HBO's TV sequel to the indie hit Skate Kitchen painted a picture of young women charging headfirst into the world, pushing off and gaining speed and reducing obstacles to things waiting to be jumped over while still looking cool.
 While watching this show, my daughter turned one, and I can't wait to give her a go on a skateboard.
 If she's looking for a Betty crew, I hope she finds one. "